cloudfoundry/cli/integration/README.md

 ### Customizations (based on environment variables)

 - `CF_INT_API` - Sets the CF API URL these tests will be using.
 Will default to `api.bosh-lite.com` if not set.
 - `SKIP_SSL_VALIDATION` - If true, will skip SSL Validation.
-Will default `--skip-ssl-validation` if not set.
+Will default to `--skip-ssl-validation` if not set.
 - `CF_INT_USERNAME` - The CF Administrator username.
 Will default to `admin` if not set.
 - `CF_INT_PASSWORD` - The CF Administrator password.
 Will default to `admin` if not set.
 - `CF_INT_CLIENT_ID` - The ID for the integration client credentials identity.